AerialMechX/Co-operative_Swarm/README.md

 ...
 ```

-The code I added to GPS2_RAW with id=124 in the common.xml file is as follows:
-Also after cloning whole repo to install all dependencies run:
+#### Also after cloning whole repo to install all dependencies run:

 ```
 vcs import < dependencies.repos